FLUX-SE/all_docs/en_US/spat_revolution_doc/Modules_channel_count.md

 # Modules Channel count

-Into Spat Revolution, modules are treated exactly the same whether there are mono or multichannel; ambisonics, binaural or channel-based.
+Into SPAT Revolution, modules are treated exactly the same whether there are mono or multichannel; ambisonics, binaural or channel-based.

 ## Mono Input